Table Of Contents:

 As discussed earlier, people searching for a product or service on Google are nearly ready to purchase.
-If you have communicated who you are and how you can help them, a useful review confirms that they made the right decision.
+If you have communicated who you are and how you can help them, a helpful review confirms that they made the right decision.
 It’s not enough for you to say how much experience you have and how many years you’ve been in service.
-It is the same here as with other areas of life; you can’t force your opinion on people, provide the information, and let them come to their conclusions.
+It is the same here as in other areas of life; you can’t force your opinion on people, provide the information, and let them come to conclusions.
 Honestly, a good review speaks for itself.

 Do Google Reviews Help with Rankings?

 Yes!
 Google reviews can help with rankings because they give businesses a big credibility boost by: